JAZZ MAGAZINE: TWENTY YEARS IN THE AVANT-GARDE (1954–1974)

 Publication: Jazz Power, l’aventure Jazz Magazine, 1954-1974.
 Texts by Clara Bastid, Marie Robert and Bernard Loupias, delpire & co, 2021.

-In collaboration with the Jazz Magazine Archives.
+In collaboration with Jazz Magazine.

 The Rencontres d’Arles Curatorial Research Fellowship is generously supported by Jean-François Dubos.